Sledding opportunities abound when you visit Lake Tahoe.

 Adventure Mountain is located on Echo Summit at the top of Highway 50.

-Boreal’s Playland is a children’s snow tubing park designed for the entire family.
+Boreal’s Tahoe Tubing is a children’s snow tubing park designed for the entire family.
 Playland offers groomed tubing lanes, moving carpet and quality tubes, with access to all the amenities of Boreal Mountain Resort.
-An all day pass for individuals 42 inches and taller will cost you $49.
+All-day tubing access and 90 minute sessions are available for purchase for individuals 42 inches and taller.

 Located off Hwy.
 80 about a 35 minute drive from North Lake Tahoe you at 19749 Boreal Ridge Road, Soda Springs, California.